tslocke/hobocookbook/manual/viewhints.markdown

 ## Legacy Hints

-Hobo >= 1.3.* generators do not generates view hints files anymore, because their functionalities have been just moved elsewhere.
+Hobo >= 1.3.* generators do not generate view hints files anymore.
+Their functionality has been  moved elsewhere.
 If you used any old version of Hobo you might be interested in reading this section, if you are new to Hobo, just skip it.

 ## Renaming

 The old view hints renaming has been moved into the locale files.
 That happens because keeping module and attribute names hardcoded in strings was i18n hostile.
-Locales files have been introduced to support rails i18n and have their own conventions, and they are perfect and already woking for english to english translations too.
-Hobo just uses that already implemented tool, following the already established conventions.
+Locale files have been introduced to support rails i18n and have their own conventions, and work well for english to english translations too.
+Hobo just uses that already implemented tool following the already established conventions.

 Here is the uncommented default config/locale/app.en.yml file